akavel/garden/_drafts/20230830-@nixops-first-steps-with-@flakes.md

 by the means of a local [NixOps] description.
 With, obviously, Flakes wherever possible!
 (See also Xe Iaso's [excellent writeup of their own adventures with NixOps][xe-nixops]).

+[^nixos-slackware]:
+    Unfortunately, I'm not convinced yet that going all-in on NixOS on a critical personal machine is feasible yet, even for a rather tech-savvy person.
+    Using it constantly floods me with a kind of "nostalgia", reminding me of the painful, neverending struggles of trying to do anything at all with Linux sometime in the '90s, until Ubuntu came around.
+    Specifically, the name "Slackware" is the key word, which seems to spring to my mind almost magically...
+    As of yet, the NixOS experience is not like Ubuntu.
+    The NixOS experience today is more like the '90s Slackware and Gentoo smashed together.
+But with some *crazy amazing* pink pony unicorns farting rainbows of declarative reproducibility and ultimate control smeared all over.
+Yes, with all the blood, gore, and a thousand papercuts.
+    No, *not* the ["Equoid" kind of unicorns][https://www.tor.com/2013/09/24/equoid/].
+    I think.
+Right?

 [Nix]: https://en.wikipedia.org/wiki/Nix_(package_manager)
 [NixOS]: https://en.wikipedia.org/wiki/NixOS